Why your senses feel overstimulated — and how Ayurveda can help you use them as tools for calm instead of chaos.

 My Personal Turning Point

-For years, I ignored how overstimulated I really was.
-I’d scroll in bed, eat while multitasking, and push through noise without realizing the toll.
-I thought exhaustion was “normal.”
+For years, I ignored how overstimulated I was.
+I'd scroll in bed, eat while multitasking, and push through noise without realizing the toll.
+I thought exhaustion was "normal."

-When I finally applied these small Ayurveda practices — turning off screens earlier, eating without distraction, breathing before bed — I discovered a new baseline of calm.
+When I finally applied these small Ayurveda practices—turning off screens earlier, eating without distraction, breathing before bed—I discovered a new baseline of calm.
 It wasn’t about doing everything perfectly.
 It was about letting my senses rest.

 Is sensory overload the same as anxiety?